 Teddy laughed humorlessly.
 “Yeah, I know, Vic.
 But I’d rather die than be locked up.”

 Victoire closed her eyes, fighting tears.
 “Teddy, please.
 Let me take you to Azkaban.
 Come quietly.”

 “And where’s the dignity in that, Vic?” said Teddy, his voice muffled by the ground.
 “I’d rather die.
 Maybe I’ll meet my mum and dad.
 Maybe they’ll be proud of me.”

+Proud of you?
 Now the tears were streaming down Victoire’s face.
 Keeping her wand steady against the back of Teddy’s head, she leaned down and buried her face in his hair, sobbing.
-Poor, sweet Teddy,
+Proud of you?

 A gentle wind stirred Victoire's hair.

 “Quickly, Vic,” said Teddy.
 “Quickly.
 They’re coming.
 They can’t see you hesitate."